-Jones has emerged as a strong public scholar doing especially innovative work on American politics, leadership and male identity.
-He has served as a local, national, and international social and political analyst across various media including appearances on “Democracy Now with Amy Goodman”, a variety of NPR and PBS programs, HBO's "Real Sports with Bryant Gumbel", E!
-Entertainment, and Al Jazeera in English.
+Jones has emerged as a strong public scholar doing especially innovative work on American race, politics, leadership, and male identity.
+He has served as a local, national, and international social and political analyst across various media including appearances on the BBC, Canadian Broadcast Corporation's The Current with Anna Maria Tremonti, Democracy Now with Amy Goodman, HBO's Real Sports with Bryant Gumbel, The Katie Couric Show, E!
+Entertainment, a variety of NPR and PBS programs,BET, and Al Jazeera in English.

 Jones is the host of the award-winning "Ricky Jones Show" on The REAL 93.1 FM Louisville from iHeart Media.
 He is a contributing columnist for the Louisville Courier-Journal as well Louisville’s most popular alternative weekly, the Louisville Eccentric Observer (LEO).
 His LEO column, Keeping Up with The Jones, is multiple time winner of the Best Minority Reporting award from the Louisville Society of Professional Journalists (SPJ).
 He was awarded SPJ's 2018 "Best Opinion Writer Award" for his Courier-Journal column which provides some of the most penetrating and controversial writing in the publication.
 Jones has been named one of Louisville’s 25 Young Future Leaders by Louisville Magazine and was also recognized as one of DIVERSE Issues in Higher Education's "25 to Watch in Academia."